By Faye Martins

 Backbends will open up your heart and chest area, allowing goodness and acceptance to flow in.
 The pose will also bring fresh perspective when you allow the head to hang down below the heart.
 Backbends can always be performed over an exercise ball or bolster.

-The headstand is an advanced pose, but it can be modified by doing it against a wall or with other supports.
-The headstand is the ultimate inversion, causing all of the blood to flow into the brain for a moment.
+The headstand is a pose with some risk, but it can be modified by doing it against a wall or with other supports.
+The headstand is the ultimate inversion, causing a lot of the blood to flow toward the brain for a moment.
 Headstands can produce great peace and clarity while relieving anxiety.
 However, every yoga instructor should know that headstands have plenty of contraindications including high blood pressure, heart problems, neck injuries, eye problems, previous stroke and much more.
 Needless to say, the headstand is not for everyone.

 To see our selection of Yoga teacher training courses, please visit the following link.